JeffersonLab/panguin/README.md

 The value specified here will be ignored if `protoimagefile` or `protomacroimagefile` are absolute paths.

+### --inspect \<file name\>

+Prints the list of objects in the given ROOT file.
+No configuration file will be read, and all other options except --verbosity will be ignored.
+The printout is grouped by histograms, trees, and other objects, if any.
+If verbosity > 0, details of histograms and the variables contained in the tree(s) will be listed.
+If a Podd "Run_Data" object (inheriting from THaRunBase) is found, the run metadata will also be printed.

 ### -V, --version

 Print program version and exit.